 I. 102.8.
-Existing structures: Upon the completion of structures, responsibility for fire safety protection shall pass to the local fire official or to the State Fire Marshal, who shall also have the authority, in cooperation with any local governing body, to enforce this code.
-The State Fire Marshal shall also have authority to enforce this code in those jurisdictions in which the local governments do not enforce this code.
+Existing structures: Upon the completion of such structures, responsibility for fire safety protection shall pass to the local fire official marshal or official designated by the locality to enforce this code in those localities which enforce the SFPC or to the State Fire Marshal , who shall also have the authority, in cooperation with any local governing body, to enforce this code.

+The State Fire Marshal shall also have authority to enforce this code in those jurisdictions in localities which the local governments do not enforce this code.

 J. 102.9.
-Inspections for USBC requirements: The fire official shall require that existing structures subject to the requirements of the applicable retrofitting provisions relating to the fire protection equipment and system requirements of the USBC, [New Part I,] Construction [Code], Section 123 Sections 103.7 and 3411, comply with the provisions located therein.
+G. 102.7.
+Inspections for USBC requirements: The fire official shall require that existing structures subject to the requirements of the applicable retrofitting provisions relating to the fire protection equipment and system requirements of the USBC, Part I, Construction, Sections 103.7 and 3411, comply with the provisions located therein.